-World War II veteran and ordained Jesuit priest Ben Urmston is the founder of the Peace and Justice Program and advisor to the Peace Studies Minor at Xavier University (XU) in Cincinnati, Ohio.
+Born in 1926, World War II veteran and ordained Jesuit priest Ben Urmston was the founder of the Peace and Justice Program and was an advisor to the Peace Studies Minor at Xavier University (XU) in Cincinnati, Ohio.
 A 1943 graduate of XU, Urmston joined the U.S. Army that same year and was stationed in both the European and Pacific theatres in the Second World War.
 It was during his stay in the Philippine Islands that Urmston decided to become a Jesuit, and in 1946 he entered the Jesuit Novitiate.
 In 1971 Urmston returned to Xavier, taking a job as a professor of Theology.
 In 1977 he started a weekly talk show, titled “Faith and Justice Forum,” which was broadcast on the university’s radio station.
 Over the next decade, Urmston helped establish XU’s Peace Studies Minor and was appointed Director of the Dorothy Day House, which manages the university’s Peace and Justice Programs.

 Urmston has identified a set of five tenets which he deems prerequisite for the realization of “liberty and justice for all, for each human person, created in the image and likeness of God.”
 “In my vision,” he writes, “there are five major pieces, or pillars, that we need to focus on to build a world with just structures . . . a world ethic, non-violence, basic human rights, economic democracy, a global world authority.”